githubkyle/prework-study-guide2/README.md

 This is a 2nd run through of this prework study guide project.

-Wanted to learn it deeper
-To better organize my notes
-Develops my understanding of coding
-I learned that you need to follow directions exactly
+Wanted to learn it all deeper and better organize my notes.
+This develops my understanding of coding and I learned that you need to follow directions exactly.

 ## Installation